Skip to content

 • Regulatory compliance: Flavor systems must comply with FDA GRAS requirements and FEMA safety standards.
 If you plan to make 'natural flavor' claims, confirm the flavor system qualifies under 21 CFR 101.22.
 International regulations differ.

-• Sensory testing methodology: Professional flavor houses use trained sensory panels, not just informal tasting.
+• Sensory testing approach: Professional flavor houses use trained sensory panels, not just informal tasting.
 Ask about their panel size, evaluation criteria, and how they handle consumer preference testing.
 Structured sensory data beats opinion.

 • Stability validation: A great flavor at day zero that degrades by month six is a failed development.
 Confirm the flavor house validates stability through accelerated aging studies and provides stability data for your selected flavor system.